ben-denham/labtech/docs/tutorial.md

 ```

 We can then construct and run a list of `MinMaxProbabilityExperiment`
-tasks that depend on our previous `classifier_experiments`.
-Labtech
+tasks that depend on our previous `ClassifierExperiment` tasks in
-will ensure each of the `classifier_experiments` has been run before
+`classifier_experiments`.
+Labtech will ensure each of the
+`classifier_experiments` has been run before it's dependent
-it's dependent `MinMaxProbabilityExperiment` is run, re-using results
+`MinMaxProbabilityExperiment` is run, re-using results depended on by
-depended on by multiple tasks and loading previously cached results
+multiple tasks and loading previously cached results wherever
-wherever possible:
+possible:

 ``` {.python .code}
 min_max_prob_experiments = [